YaminiG/yaminig.github.io/src/data/about.md

 - My parents got my sister and I a computer in 2001 with Windows 98 with a mechanical keyboard.
 For the next 3-4 years, my sister and I played the living daylights out of Need For Speed, Max Payne and Road Rash.

-- At 7, I learned Logo at school and spent all my time drawing complicated shapes like hexagons and heptagons.
+- At 7, I learned Logo at school and spent all my time drawing complicated shapes like pentagons and hexagons.

 - At 8, after learning Q-Basic at school, I held a Q-Basic quiz party at my home.
 The invitees are my friends to this day and I am as confused by this as you are.

-- By 9, I had mastered the art of adding teeth gaps to my sister's pictures using MS Paint.
-That year, I won my first inter-school competition for MS Paint Artistry (yes, its a thing).

 - At 12, I built my first website using HTML dedicated to Harry Potter.
 Terrible would be a kind word to describe it.
-This was also the year I sent my first email using Yahoo Mail.

 - At 14, I joined the Animation Club of my school and started tinkering with Adobe Flash to make short clips.
 I learned about frames, scenes, objects, transitions, morphing and layering.
 It was a lot of fun!
 That same year, I participated in an inter-school animated short film competition and made it to the semi-finals.